February Update 2018

 All members are welcome to join us!

-Reminders for the monthly meeting are emailed a few days prior to Book Group.
-New members are always welcome, no need to rsvp for regular monthly meetings, just come!
-If you have questions about joining the group or no longer wish to be on the email list, contact Lora Crawford at LL2crawford@aol.com or Pattie Lulu at email@example.com
+Reminders for the monthly meeting are emailed a few days prior to Book Group for those regularly attending our meetings.
+The list of books we are currently reading as well as past selection can be found by clicking below on the green tabs.
+New members are always welcome to join us, there is no need to rsvp for regular monthly meetings, just come!
+If you have questions about joining the group, want to be on the regular readers email list or no longer wish to be on the email list, contact Lora Crawford at LL2crawford@aol.com or Pattie Lulu at firstname.lastname@example.org

 Looking for a great read?
 Check out SWC Book Group selections from previous years' along with some great reads that were not selected for the coming year.